MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-calculating-work-in-process-for-a-job.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job WIP Cockpit**, and then choose the related link.
 2. Select the **Deerfield** job, and then choose the **Show Warnings** action.
-3. In the **Job WIP Warnings** page, review the warning associated with the job.
+3. On the **Job WIP Warnings** page, review the warning associated with the job.

  After the accounting period ends, Tricia has to recalculate the WIP to include completed work to this point.